 - Cavities (though these are less frequent in pets than in humans)

-Veterinary dental services include the cleaning, adjusting, filing, extracting and repairing of a pet’s teeth, as well as any other necessary aspects of establishing and maintaining good oral health.
+Veterinary dental services include the cleaning, extracting, and repairing of a pet’s teeth, as well as any other necessary aspects of establishing and maintaining good oral health.
 Your pet’s veterinarian will first perform a thorough oral examination of your pet’s mouth, looking for abnormalities and overall dental health condition.
 In some cases, he may also recommend taking x-rays of your pet’s mouth in order to evaluate the health of tooth roots and jaw bones–especially if your pet is suffering from general health issues that can contribute to dental health problems, like diabetes.

-Having your pet’s oral cavity examined and their teeth cleaned at least once every year is essential to preserving their dental and general health, but there are some cases wherein your pet’s dental health should be checked more frequently.
+Having your pet’s mouth examined and their teeth cleaned at least once every year is essential to preserving their dental and general health, but there are some cases wherein your pet’s dental health should be checked more frequently.
 For example, you should have your pet’s veterinarian verify their dental health sooner than their yearly dental examination if you notice that your pet is suffering from: